New reducible configurations for graph multicoloring with application to the experimental resolution of McDiarmid-Reed's Conjecture (extended version): Abstract

 \section{Abstract}

-A {\em $(a,b)$-coloring} of a graph $G$ associates to each vertex a set of $b$ colors from a set of $a$ colors in such a way that the color-sets of adjacent vertices are disjoint.
+A {\em $(a,b)$-coloring} of a graph $G$ associates to each vertex a $b$-subset of a set of $a$ colors in such a way that the color-sets of adjacent vertices are disjoint.
 We define general reduction tools for $(a,b)$-coloring of graphs for $2\le a/b\le 3$.
-In particular, we prove necessary and sufficient conditions for the existence of a $(a,b)$-coloring of a path with prescribed color-sets on its end-vertices.
-Other more complex $(a,b)$-colorability reductions are presented.
-The utility of these tools is exemplified on finite triangle-free induced subgraphs of the triangular lattice.
-Computations on millions of such graphs generated randomly show that our tools allow to find (in linear time) a $(9,4)$-coloring for each of them.
-Although there remain few graphs for which our tools are not sufficient for finding a $(9,4)$-coloring, we believe that pursuing our method can lead to a solution of the conjecture of McDiarmid-Reed.
+In particular, using necessary and sufficient conditions for the existence of a $(a,b)$-coloring of a path with prescribed color-sets on its end-vertices, more complex $(a,b)$-colorability reductions are presented.
+The utility of these tools is exemplified on finite triangle-free induced subgraphs of the triangular lattice for which McDiarmid-Reed's conjecture asserts that they are all $(9,4)$-colorable.
+Computations on millions of such graphs generated randomly show that our tools allow to find a $(9,4)$-coloring for each of them except for one specific regular shape of graphs (that can be $(9,4)$-colored by an easy ad-hoc process).
+We thus obtain computational evidence towards the conjecture of McDiarmid\&Reed.